JumpstART

 Where do students dine?

-Meals are taken as a group in Marketplace West Dining Center on campus (including day camp students who may bring a bag lunch).
+Meals are taken as a group in Arnold Dining Center on campus (including day camp students who may bring a bag lunch or purchase a meal card during registration).

 I have dietary restrictions.
 Can you accommodate my needs?